BenoitFuric/you-draw-it-graph/README.md

 c.y.domain([0, 700])
 ```

-## Place your graph
+## Place your graph in your page
 You can define the place of the  in ``js/_script.js``.
 Choose an element or an id.
 ```javascript
 var sel = d3.select('#infographie').html('')`
 ```

 # Todo / Option to  :
-- Add a button below to reveal the result (instead of
+- Reveal the result with a button and not at the end of the drawing
 - Display data on the graph
-- Add
+- Add a grid